Amaanlegend/Real-Time-Weather-Monitoring-System/README.md

 - Python 3.8+
 - A valid [OpenWeatherMap API Key](https://home.openweathermap.org/users/sign_up)
-- (Optional) Docker if you prefer running the application in a container.
+- Docker if you prefer running the application in a container.

 ### 1. Clone the Repository